sile/hash_ring/README.md

 | hash_ring_static  | 14.332 ms |    4.323 ms | 0.00144 ms |
 | hash_ring_dynamic |  0.762 ms |    0.734 ms | 0.00228 ms |

-Licence
+License
 -------

 This library is released under the MIT License.
-See the [COPYING](COPYING) file for full license information.
+See the [LICENSE](LICENSE) file for full license information.